 Very rarely we do Power Cleans in all sessions, we mix it up.

 If we train 3 times a week, that could mean we do Power Cleans in the first session, Power Snatches in the second session and Hang Power Cleans in the third session.

 If we train 2 times a week, that could mean we do Power Cleans in the first session, Power Snatches in the second session, or we do Power Cleans in the first session and a combination (some people call it hybrid lift) of Power Clean and Front Squats.

-How many repetitions should I do in the Power Clean?
+Power Clean sets and reps: How many repetitions should I do in the Power Clean?

-If I want to increase the training volume on the Power Clean, there are two options I use.
+If I want to increase the training volume on the Power Clean, there are basically two options I use.

 The first option is doing more sets of Power Cleans with lower repetitions.
 Instead of doing 3 sets of 6 repetitions or 3 sets of 8 repetitions, you can as well do 6 sets of 3 repetitions or 8 sets of 3 repetitions, this way the overall training volume remains the same.